 4.3.1.
 UserInfo Request

-The Client sends the UserInfo Request using either HTTPS GET or HTTPS POST.
-It is RECOMMENDED that the Client use the Authorization header field method for all requests and that they use the GET method.
+The Client sends the UserInfo Request using either HTTPS GET or HTTPS POST and authenticates using the access_token received during authentication.

 The Access Token obtained from an OpenID Connect Authentication Request MUST be sent as a Bearer Token.
 Section 2 of the OAuth 2.0 Bearer Token Usage [RFC6750] specification documents the permissible methods of sending the Access Token.

+It is RECOMMENDED that the Client use the Authorization header field method for all requests and that they use the GET method.

 The following is a non-normative example of a UserInfo request: